A NEW library has officially opened in the Barlow Institute in Bolton Road, Edgworth.

 Blackburn with Darwen Mayor Cllr Karimeh Foster and chief librarian Kath Sutton officially opened the library.

 Organiser Penny Clissold said: “Everyone has been delighted with the fantastic response which has exceeded our expectations.
-We have been overwhelmed with book donations so don’t need any more at the moment.”
+We have been overwhelmed with book donations so don’t need any more at

 The library is open every Saturday from 10am to 1pm, and storytime sessions for youngsters are already proving to be a hit.